 For the first time, humanity will stick its ear against the ground of Mars to listen to the tremors of its bowels.
-Listening inside Mars will help sort out the various theories of planet formation.See More: The Camera of Snapchat arrives on Windows and Mac
+Listening inside Mars will help sort out the various theories of planet formation.See More: Yolk Solar Charger, thin and light as paper

 A landing after six and a half months of travel and 480 million km traveled since its launch by NASA.

-At 11h47 hours from California (20h47 in France) this Monday, the lander InSight penetrate the atmosphere of Mars to land in a large plain.See More: Date of iPhone 8 presentation is known
+At 11h47 hours from California (20h47 in France) this Monday, the lander InSight penetrate the atmosphere of Mars to land in a large plain.See More: Bots read facial expressions: the new plan Facebook

 On board is an instrument worth tens of millions of euros: a hypersensitive seismometer designed by the French space agency, Cnes.